felixwatts/farm/HolisticContext.md

 ## Financial

+- Nine acres of pasture
 - One small house (value 182K GBP)
 - A rental property (value 300K EUR, income ~7K EUR / year)
-- About 130K EUR in investments (income ~13K EUR / year)
+- About 160K EUR in investments
 - Employment bringing in ~12K GBP / year for 6 days / month
-- 1000 Ether tokens
+- About £14K and 50K EUR in cash

 ## Experiential